HappyCerberus/cpp-coding-interview/manuscript/003_traversal_002_variants.md

 ### Shortest path with non-unit costs

 In all the problems we discussed, the cost of moving from one space to another was always one unit.
-Notably, breadth-first search requires this property since, without unit cost, our queue of spaces would not be processed strictly by distance.
+The breadth-first search algorithm explicitly relies on this property to process spaces strictly by distance.

 Therefore if we are working with a problem that doesn't have unit cost, we must adjust our approach.